intermezzOS/book/src/paging.md

     mov eax, 0x200000  ; 2MiB
 ```

-We’re going to store 2,097,152 in `eax`, or 2MiB.
-Here’s the reason: each
+We’re going to store 0x200000 in `eax`, or 2,097,152 which is equivalent to 2 MiB.
-page is two megabytes in size.
-So in order to get the right memory location,
+Here’s the reason: each page is two megabytes in size.
+So in order to get the
-we will multiply the number of the loop counter by 2MiB:
+right memory location, we will multiply the number of the loop counter by 0x200000:

 |            |         |         |         |         |         |